ruchithata/E-commerce/README.md

 - Node.js & Express Setup: Created an Express server to handle API requests.
 - MongoDB Integration: Connected the application to a MongoDB database using Mongoose.
 - Basic Error Handling: Implemented middleware to manage errors effectively.

+---

+### *Milestone 4 – User Model, Registration & Avatar Upload*

+This milestone sets up the foundational user system for the e-commerce backend.
+It includes the user schema, registration API (/sign-up), and Multer-based avatar upload middleware.
+The system checks for existing users, stores new ones with validation, and handles file uploads securely.
+Errors are logged and handled gracefully for debugging and clarity.